Jools Jameson

-Julian "Jools" Jameson (born in Sunderland, England in the Summer of 1968) is the CEO of Greenhill EnviroTechnologies Inc. based in Nova Scotia Canada, having previously worked in England (where he was known as 'Jools') as a computer game developer, designer and producer.
+Julian "Jools" Jameson (born 1968) is the CEO of Greenhill EnviroTechnologies Inc., based in Nova Scotia, Canada, having previously worked in England as a computer game developer, designer and producer.
+He was born in Sunderland, England.

-Greenhill EnviroTechnologies Inc.
+Greenhill EnviroTechnologies

-Julian currently runs Greenhill EnviroTechnologies Inc., which designs and develops electronic control systems for green technologies.
+Julian currently runs Greenhill EnviroTechnologies, which designs and develops electronic control systems for green technologies.
 The company's current Okapi product line, of sophisticated control systems for solar collectors, is featured on the Kickstarter website.